muratk5n/thirdwave/en/README.md

 Maps show who has been historically better at war - looking at Laos and Vietnam, the latter's landmass starts all the way from South, circles around, goes North, always in command of the seashore.
-Laos cold have had a piece of that for access but has none - completely landlocked.
+Laos could have had a piece of that for access but has none - completely landlocked.
 Clearly Vietnam has been better at war.

 ```python